Allium/WithoutHeadOrFoot/_posts/2016-06-12-Roots-of-Paradigm-2.md

 		Leonardo Da Vinci's notebooks.
 	</div>
 	<div class="answer">
-		<p>In the 19th century, historians and archivists employed in cataloguing the work of Leonardo Da Vinci diligently categorised the contents of his notebooks under the headings of "art", "engneering", "anatomy", and so on.
-If this required splitting a single page into three or more categories, so be it.</p>
+		<p>In the 19th century, historians and archivists employed in cataloguing the work of Leonardo Da Vinci diligently categorised the contents of his notebooks under headings such as "art", "engneering" and "anatomy".
+If this required splitting a single page into multiple categories, so be it.</p>
 		<br>
-		<p>It was only later that we came to ascribe value to the unity of these works &ndash; to the fact that, before the separation was undertaken, Leonardo had grasped and created it all together, free from post-hoc distinctions.
-Today there is a prevailing sentiment that the most honest accounting of our intellectual heritage requires us to interpret the original work in a manner befitting its author.</p>
+		<p>It was only later that historians came to ascribe value to the *unity* of these works &ndash; to the fact that, before the separation was undertaken, Leonardo had grasped and created it all together, free from post-hoc distinctions.
+Today there is a prevailing sentiment that the most honest accounting of our intellectual heritage requires us to interpret the original work in a manner befitting its author.
+The sundered pages were reunited.</p>
 		<br>
 		<p>The contrasting approaches of Leonardo, of the post-Revolution scholars, and finally of the post-post-Revolution scholars, nicely illustrate one of the changes in approach that took place during the Scientific Revolution.</p>
 	</div>